 It really depends on the nature of the volunteer work and the basis upon which you are applying for adjustment of status.
 If your volunteer work is work that someone would typically be paid to do (i.e. an unpaid internship), then it would not be permitted if you did not have employment authorization.
 But, if your adjustment of status is based on a petition by an immediate family member (e.g. spouse), then even if your volunteer work was a technical violation of your tourist visa, it would not prevent your adjustment from being approved.
 Play it safe, so if you have any doubts, just wait until you are authorized to work.

-CONTACT CLEVELAND IMMIGRATION LAWYER TO HELP YOU WITH YOUR ADJUSTMENT OF STATUS APPLICATION.
+CONTACT WASHINGTON, DC IMMIGRATION LAWYER TO HELP YOU WITH YOUR ADJUSTMENT OF STATUS APPLICATION.

 IMMIGRATION SERVICES IN HIGHEST DEMAND

 United States Citizens and Lawful Permanent Residents can sponsor certain family members for permanent residence in the United States.
 This is the most common method of obtaining one’s “green card.”
 An individual can apply for a...

 An individual may be eligible to become a permanent resident based on an offer of permanent employment in the United States.
 Most categories require an employer to get a labor certification through PERM and then file Form I-140...

 Green cards may be available to investors and entrepreneurs who are making an investment in an enterprise that creates new U.S. jobs.
 One must invest $1,000,000, or at least $500,000 in a targeted employment area in new commercial enterprise....

 A U.S. citizen who intends to marry a foreign national within 90 days of his or her fiancé(e) entering the United States, and both are free to marry, can apply for K-1 fiancé visa.
 The law requires that the couple met each other, in person...